-Self-assembling Biomaterials: Molecular Design, Characterization and Application in Biology and Medicine, provides comprehensive information on an emerging area of biomaterials science, by providing conceptual designs and advanced characterization tools on these biomaterials.
-With a strong focus into the features of self-assembly, it also aims to update and inform the biomaterials community about the recent developments and major breakthroughs in the field.
+Self-assembling biomaterials: molecular design, characterization and application in biology and medicine provides a comprehensive coverage on an emerging area of biomaterials science, spanning from conceptual designs to advanced characterization tools and applications of self-assembling biomaterials, and compiling the recent developments in the field.

 - Explores both theoretical and practical aspects of self-assembly in biomaterials